victorkleb/DE_scRNAseq_UMI/README.md

 <br />
 <br />

-**Example 2:  Simulated data with parameters derived from Kang Lupus data**
+**Example 2:  Simulated data - 2 clusters, with parameters derived from Kang Lupus data**

 The Bioconductor web page for the **muscat** package [4] includes a vignette [5].